FENECON Home 20 & 30 assembly and operating instructions

 1.6.
 Terms and abbreviations

-The following terms and abbreviations are used in the Assembly and Service Instructions:
+The following terms and abbreviations are used in the installation and service instructions:

 Term/Abbreviation | Meaning |